grebnesorbocaj/goNodeOrchestr8/README.md

  - Added docker-compose which can be implemented with `make up` and torn down with `make down`
  - Working on running this in kubernetes
    - Done:
-     - Deployment.yaml for JUST the node app
+     - Deployment.yaml for ~~JUST~~ the node app and go app
-     - Service.yaml for JUST the node app
+     - Service.yaml for ~~JUST~~ the node app and go app
-     - Contact the app via kubectl proxy
+     - ~~Contact the app via kubectl proxy~~
-   - Todo:
-     - Deployment.yaml for both apps (I can deploy both but network/not working)
-     - Service.yaml (I think this actually works but need to verify with above)
      - Can I contact the app outside of kubectl proxy?
+       - `kubectl port-forward svc/go-node-kube 6060:80`
+       - This will forward the service to be exposed at `localhost:6060`
+     - Modified GoApp so that it checks the HOST env variable to determine target URL.
+       - `localhost` in Kubernetes
+       - `nodedocker` in Docker-Compose

 ### Links